 Install or Improve Pathways

-Adding a direct path from the sidewalk to your front door can make your home seem more accessible and inviting.
+Adding a direct path from the sidewalk to your front door can make your home seem more accessible and inviting from the curb.
 If there is no pathway that currently leads to your front door, dig out the sod and install a pathway made of stone, concrete pavers, or paving bricks.
 If your yard already has a pathway leading to the door, line it with flowers or small shrubs to keep the walkway trim, tidy and attractive.
+Home improvements like these can make a big difference when marketing a luxury home for sale.

 Clean the Windows